Brits have been warned to watch their conduct on flights to one particular part of the world.

-They're not introducing any new rules, just doing more about enforcing existing ones which will target people 'barebeating', which isn't anywhere near is dirty as you might be thinking.
+They're not introducing any new rules, just doing more about enforcing existing ones, which will target people 'barebeating'.
+And no, it isn't anywhere near as dirty as you might be thinking.

-For those curious, 'barebeating' is where someone is playing music without headphones to restrict the noise to just themselves, which is a supremely annoying activity to inflict upon fellow passengers.
+For those curious, 'barebeating' is where someone plays music without headphones to restrict the noise to just themselves, which is a supremely annoying activity to inflict upon fellow passengers.

 They say you're not allowed to indulge in any behaviour that 'interferes with the performance of duties of crew members, jeopardises the safety of the aircraft, persons or property on board, affects good order and discipline, or causes discomfort to other passengers and crew members'.